CutterSol/FirewallBL/README.md

 https://raw.githubusercontent.com/CutterSol/FirewallBL/refs/heads/main/filter.list

 My previous list were not much different thant the originals included with Skynet.
-As I evaluate other list and find they are useful I will add those into the list.
+As I evaluate other list and find they are useful I will add those into the list, or as an optional list.
 These list aim to provide a higher level of security, while also keeping usability in mind.
 Therefore they may block some sites, these issues are typically resolved quite quickly as updates are added.
 I would suggest going into the Skynet firewall console to update the malware list if a problem occurs.
 You can also temporarily disable skynet.

 If you want to validate your list check this repo: https://github.com/ViktorJp/FilterValidator\